Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 • Employee resignation and termination

-It’s important for your handbook to have a strong start.
-Your introduction should give the employee a brief overview of what will be in the handbook and should include a short welcome paragraph.
+Your introduction can give the new hire a brief overview of what will be in the handbook and include a short welcome paragraph.
+Share your mission statement, your value statement, and a brief history of the company.

-Don’t forget that this may be the first official experience that your employee has with your company.
-So this introduction will act as a first impression—and we all know how important first impressions can be.
-It needs to reflect your values and your ethos as a business.
+This may be the first official experience a new joiner has with your company.
+This introduction acts as a first impression—and we all know how important first impressions can be.

-This is a heavily informative section that helps to establish the basic definitions related to their employment.
-It will outline their contract terms, their job classification, and the basic expectations amongst other things—it can essentially act as a basic FAQ section for whenever a new or existing employee has a question.
+This is an in-depth, highly informative section that helps establish the basic definitions related to the company.
+It acts as a basic FAQ section for whenever a new or existing team member has a question.

 Employment contract terms

-Here you will outline the basic terms and conditions of your employee’s contract.
-You should define the difference between your full-time and part-time employees, as well as any other type of employment that your company offers.
+Outline the basic terms and conditions of the employee contract.
+You can define the difference between your full-time and part-time employees, as well as other types of employment your company offers.

 Attendance terms

-It’s essential that there is no confusion surrounding your attendance policies.
-That includes what the procedure is if an employee needs to call in sick, or how they can officially file for paid or unpaid time off.
-You should also include the exceptions for an unreported absence.
+HR leaders can use a handbook to create essential clarity around attendance policies.
+The attendance policy outlines core procedures like how team members call in sick or how they can officially file for paid or unpaid time off.
+You may also include the exceptions for an unreported absence.

 Company values

-In this section, you need to lay out the basic expectations that you have for the work environment and your values surrounding teamwork.
-It should also give a clear indication of the company culture that should be upheld by each employee.
+In this section, you can lay out the basic expectations you have for the work environment and your values surrounding teamwork.
+Give a clear indication of the company culture each person is expected to uphold.

 Physical health and safety